 Standing proudly at the foot of Hudson Boulevard amongst the towers, 50 Hudson Yards is surrounded by the public plaza of the boulevard, and the flows of traffic along 34th Street and 10th Avenues.
-Designed by Foster + Partners and developed by Related Companies, the LEED-Gold project is 985 ft tall and houses 2.9 million gross square feet of open-floor office space with floor to ceiling glass and up to 60’ wide open column bays.
+Designed by Foster + Partners and developed by Related Companies and Oxford Properties Group, the LEED-Gold project is 985 ft tall and houses 2.9 million gross square feet of open-floor office space with floor to ceiling glass and up to 60’ wide open column bays.

 The building features three large volumes framed in white stone, which are then separated at two terrace levels.
 The generous ground level of lobbies and retail spaces connect the various streets, parks, and flows of people in and around the building, and help lead occupants to the many tenant amenities, including a private porte-cochere valet parking entrance, bike entrance, sky auditoriums, sky lobbies, and exterior terraces.
 The light-filled tower-top crown will distinguish the building from its neighbors in the skyline.